bancolombia/auto-sync-branch-action/README.md

 # Sync branches action 🤖

 A GitHub Action to syncs branches on your repo 🎉.
 Automatize yours merge to others branches and creates the Pull Request automatically.

 ## Features

-- **Merge in other branches**: When a Pull Request is closed and merged, this actions detect from the title of commit the destinies branches to sync.
+- **Merge in other branches**: When a Pull Request is closed and merged, the action detect from the title of commit the destinies branches to sync.
-- **Auto create a Pull Request**: When the syncs finalize the action will create a new pull requests to syncs the target branches.
+- **Auto create a Pull Request**: When the syncs finish the action will create a new pull requests to syncs the target branches.
 - **Multiple branch Support**: The action support max two branch to sync.
-- **Flexible config**: This actions provide multiple forms to config, especially for the files that you don't like to merge.
+- **Flexible config**: This action provide multiple forms to config, especially for the files that you don't like to merge.
 - **Message and log**: This action provide a clear log that allows you to see what happend when is running.
 - **Easy to use**: Just works when a Pull Request is accepted.